-The Russian River runs southward from northern California, turning west through Sonoma County toward the sea.
-The small towns on and near the river are some of the cutest in this part of California - and each has a distinct personality.
+The small towns on and near the Russian River near the California coast are some of the cutest in this part of California - and each has a distinct personality.
 Guerneville, the largest of the bunch, has a three-block-long main street, a historic bridge and offers the widest variety of places to stay.

-- The area is popular with wine and food lovers - and in contrast to wine-obsessed Napa, there are almost as many farm stands as tasting rooms along the wine region's back roads.
+The area is popular with wine and food lovers.
+In contrast to wine-obsessed Napa, there are almost as many farm stands as tasting rooms along the wine region's back roads.

 Best Time to Go to the Russian River